-In certain circumstances, our staff may identify that patients might need "close observation" during a hospital stay.
-Such reasons may include an increased potential to fall, wander, become disoriented/confused, or may disrupt their medical treatment.
+In certain circumstances, our staff may identify that patients might need "close" observation" during a hospital stay.
+Such reasons may include an increased potential to fall, wander, become disoriented/ confused, or may disrupt their medical treatment.
 We are committed to providing the appropriate level of care for such patients through close observation by a specially trained patient care associate.
-A family member is always welcome regardless of whether or not a patient requires close observation, but a family member is not a substitute for trained personnel in order to ensure safety.
+A family member is not a substitute for trained personnel in order to ensure safety.